icebear5h/robust-data-sorter/README.md

    - Messages that repeatedly fail after multiple retries can be routed to a dead-letter queue (DLQ)
    - Prevents problematic messages from blocking the queue indefinitely
    - DLQ messages can be inspected and reprocessed manually after fixing underlying issues

-**Why worker resilience is more critical than ingestion:**

-- Ingest Lambda is fast (50-100ms): validation + SQS send
-- Worker Lambda is slow (2-5 seconds typical): 0.05s per character + DynamoDB write latency
-- Worker is stateful: writes to persistent storage, requires proper retry and idempotency
-- Ingest is stateless: simply forwards messages to SQS

-The architecture naturally provides crash resilience through SQS's visibility timeout mechanism and DynamoDB's idempotent writes, ensuring the system can recover gracefully from failures without manual intervention.